College readiness: Our education system needs to prepare all students for college or careers.

 • The share of high school graduates in the Bay Area ready for college has increased since 2010 for all racial and ethnic groups.

-• College readiness still varies widely by race/ethnicity: about 41 percent of Latino high school graduates were college ready in 2020, versus 77 percent of Asian or Pacific Islander high school graduates.
+• College readiness still varies widely by race/ethnicity: about 37 percent of Black high school graduates were college ready in 2021, versus 75 percent of Asian American high school graduates.

 • College readiness also differs by gender: female graduates are more likely to be college ready than their male peers.

-• Regionally, as of 2020 Marin County has the highest college readiness rate and Sonoma County has the lowest.
+• Regionally, as of 2021 San Francisco (City and County) had the highest college readiness rate and Sonoma County had the lowest.

 Drivers of Inequity